marcosmoura/ynab-sync-investments/docs/APP_DESCRIPTION.md

 - An app that run with a cron job on a schedule that was chosen by the user on the frontend app.
   - Should go through the assets added, convert the amount based on the stock/crypto market, sum everything and sync with the correct accounts.
 The currency should be inferred by the YNAB API.
 It should convert to the correct currency.

+Disclaimer: The backend will is completely written by AI, powered by Claude Sonnet 4 and Claude Opus 4.